Struggling to grow your hair longer?

 Solution: Three Finger Strand Dusting

-Take a small section of hair between your index, middle and ring fingers positioning them near your scalp.
+Simply take a small section of hair between your index, middle and ring fingers positioning them near mid strand.

 Slide the fingers down the selected section.

 What this approach does is smooth out the hair while making it just a little taut so the bits that need dusted off pop up.
 Snip off those problem bits and you’re good.

 Twisted strand is a variation of the three finger method.
 It’s lets you take a closer look at your hair so that the parts needing to be snipped off will be obvious.

 To get the most out of this approach, twist once going in one direction, then release and twist in the opposite direction.

 This too is a great way to clean things up.